hassanjavedawan/Pancake-Fork/packages/smart-router/README.md

-# Pancakeswap Smart Router
+# Volrex.Network Smart Router

-`@pancakeswap/smart-router` is a SDK for getting best trade routes from Pancakeswap AMM.
+`@pancakeswap/smart-router` is a SDK for getting best trade routes from Volrex.Network AMM.

 ## Install